Antipater the Idumaean: Assassination and legacy

 After the assassination of Julius Caesar, Antipater was forced to side with Cassius against Mark Antony.
 When Cassius came to Syria to collect troops, he began to demand harsh tributes, so much so that some entire cities and city curators were sold into slavery.
-Cassius demanded seven hundred talents out of Judea, so Antipater split the cost between his two sons.
+Cassius demanded 700 talents out of Judea, so Antipater split the cost between his two sons.
 One aristocrat tasked with collecting tribute was Malichus, who disdained Antipater and enraged Cassius by not collecting with haste.
-However, Antipater saved Malichus from death by expending one hundred talents of his own and placating Cassius’ anger.
+However, Antipater saved Malichus from death by expending 100 talents of his own and placating Cassius’ anger.

 Although Antipater saved Malichus' life a second time from a different ruler, Malichus continued to despise Antipater and seek his murder.
 Josephus presents two opposing reasons, one which would help secure Hyrcanus against the rising threat of Herod, and the other being his desire to quickly dispose of Hyrcanus and take power himself.
-He devised multiple assassination attempts which Antipater evaded, but successfully bribed one of Hyrcanus’ cup-bearers to poison and kill Antipater.
+He devised multiple assassination attempts which Antipater evaded, but he successfully bribed one of Hyrcanus’ cup-bearers to poison and kill Antipater.

 Antipater's work as power-broker between the Hasmoneans, the Arabians, and the Romans inaugurated dramatic dynamics and steep changes in the history of the Jewish nation.
 The diplomacy and artful politics of Antipater produced the Herodian dynasty; he paved the way for the rise of his son Herod the Great, who married the Hasmonean princess Mariamne, endeared himself to Rome, and usurped the Judean throne to become king of Judea under Roman influence.